Hippo and a polar bear on light green background. Text: Hippo vs Polar Bear

 Fighting is a close-contact situation, so there will be a chance for a bite from a hippo.
 The Polar bear’s intelligence may again override a hippo’s bite force potential edge.

-Certainly, on land, a polar bear will win!
+Indeed, on land, a polar bear will win!

 Therefore, in water, a hippo will beat a polar bear in a fight.